ktorio/ktor-documentation/topics/custom_plugins-base-api.md

 {type="note"}

 Ktor exposes API for developing custom [plugins](Plugins.md) that implement common functionalities and can be reused in multiple applications.
-This API allows you to intercept different [pipeline](#pipelines) phases to add custom logic to a request/response processing.
+This API allows you to intercept different [pipeline](#pipelines) phases to add custom logic to request/response processing.
 For example, you can intercept the `Monitoring` phase to log incoming requests or collect metrics.

 ## Create a plugin {id="create"}